Perfection from Pulisic! Chelsea's Captain America has arrived in the Premier League | Goal.com

 Erik Pieters hit a deflected ball on the bounce that Kepa Arrizabalaga did well to get behind.
 Dwight McNeil looked dangerous whenever he went at Cesar Azpilicueta and Jorginho.

-But while Burnley huffed and puffed, they lacked that clinical quality in front of goal required to get that ball over the line.
+But, while Burnley huffed and puffed, they lacked that clinical quality in front of goal required to get the ball over the line.
 Chelsea were finding it difficult themselves but some individual brilliance from Pulisic would carry the day.

 Many Americans have been wondering what Pulisic had to do to get into Lampard’s team; he’d been having a hard time convincing anyone that he was football’s coming force since his £58 million ($73m) move from Borussia Dortmund.